-Time Agenda item 09:00 - 12:00 Session 7: Enhancing the use of administrative sources to measure migration (coffee break from 10:30- 10:45) The session identifies good practices in compiling, analysing and disseminating data from administrative sources that is relevant for international migration, especially with regards to labour migration; addresses the strengths and weaknesses of using administrative sources for migration data; and provides guidance for compiling, analysing and disseminating data generated from administrative sources.
-Presentations: Administrative data sources to measure migration: An introduction - Ms. Haoyi Chen, UNDESA Practical example of using registration data to produce statistics on refugees and asylum seekers - Mr. Toshio Naito, UNHCR Country presentations Philippines (Mr. Tingga, Overseas worker: how data are collected/compiled; data quality assessment; lessons learnt) Sri Lanka (Mr. Hemantha, collecting and analysing data on international migration, quality assessment) Thailand (Ms. Sritubtim, how labour demand and supply data are collected?
+Time Agenda item 09:30 - 12:30 Session 7: Enhancing the use of administrative sources to measure migration The session identifies good practices in compiling, analysing and disseminating data from administrative sources that is relevant for international migration, especially with regards to labour migration; addresses the strengths and weaknesses of using administrative sources for migration data; and provides guidance for compiling, analysing and disseminating data generated from administrative sources.
+Presentations: Administrative data sources to measure migration: An introduction - UNDESA The role of administrative data in understanding labour migration - ILO Statistics on refugees - UNHCR Statistics on refugees - UNFICK Country presentations Philippines (Ms. Tingga, Overseas worker: how data are collected/compiled; data quality assessment; lessons learnt) Sri Lanka (Mr. Hemantha, collecting and analysing data on international migration, quality assessment) Thailand (Ms. Sritubtim, how labour demand and supply data are collected?
 How does migrants figure in those numbers?
 How labour permit information is collected/used for statistics purposes?
 What about other types of administrative sources?)
 Key questions for country presentations: What type of administrative system is relevant to migration in your country?
 What migration data are generated from administrative sources?
 Is there sharing of information among different institutions, including national statistical office and various administrative agencies in the country?
 How could sharing of information be facilitated?
 Comments and discussion

-12:00 - 13:30 Lunch break 13:30 - 16:30 Session 8: Using surveys as a tool to measure migration and its impact (coffee break from 15:00- 15:15) The session discusses experiences and identify good practices in using household and border surveys to assess the status and identify the needs of migrant families, to elucidate migratory patterns and flows, and to maximize the contribution of migration to national development.
+12:30 - 14:00 Lunch break

+14:00 - 17:00 Session 8: Using surveys as a tool to measure migration and its impact

+The session discusses experiences and identify good practices in using household and border surveys to assess the status and identify the needs of migrant families, to elucidate migratory patterns and flows, and to maximize the contribution of migration to national development.
 This section also addresses opportunities and challenges of using existing household surveys for the purpose of migration as well as designing and implementing specialized migration surveys.

+Presentations:

-Presentations: How to collect migration statistics through surveys - Ms. Tanja Brøndsted Sejersen, UNESCAP Country presentations Country presentations India (Mr. Yakav, household surveys in collecting international migration data - lessons learnt, future plans) Pakistan (Mr. Bukhari, labour force surveys in collecting international migration data - lessons learnt, future plans) Thailand (Ms. Laosutaen, labour force and migration survey, or other types of surveys collecting data on international migration - lessons learnt and future plans) Key questions for country presentations: How have surveys been used in your country to international migration data?
+How to collect migration statistics through surveys - UNESCAP Using labour force surveys in collecting migration data - ILO Country presentations Pakistan (Mr. Bukhari, labour force surveys in collecting international migration data - lessons learnt, future plans) Thailand (Ms. Laosutaen, labour force and migration survey, or other types of surveys collecting data on international migration - lessons learnt and future plans)

+Key questions for country presentations:

+How have surveys been used in your country to international migration data?
 Are data publically available?
 What successes/challenges have been faced in using surveys?
 What are the currently running surveys in the country?
 Frequency and sample size of those surveys?
 Are basic migration questions included in those surveys?
 Any plans in attaching a migration module or add a few migration questions to any survey in the near future?
 How can there be greater systematization in use of surveys?

+15:30 - 15:45 Coffee break

+10.00 - 10.40 Cojjet ortak